How to watch The Office spinoff The Paper in the UK

 How many episodes of ‘The Paper’ are there?

-The Paper has already been renewed for a second season, even before the first season premiered, so fans can expect more newsroom chaos to come, potentially in late 2026.
+The Paper has been renewed for a second season before the first season even aired, so fans can expect more newsroom chaos to come, potentially in late 2026.

 Get 4 months free with ExpressVPN